Breast Implants Guide: Frequently Asked Questions

-In fact, Dr. Walden adds, women with breast implants may actually detect cancers earlier than women without them, as “they are more in tune with their breast anatomy after having undergone a breast augmentation.”
+Dr. Walden adds that women with breast implants may actually detect cancers earlier than women without them, as “they are more in tune with their breast anatomy after having undergone a breast augmentation.”

-As for silicone breast implants, don’t be overly concerned about them leaking, say RealSelf doctors.
+As for silicone breast implants, don’t be too concerned about leaking, say RealSelf doctors.
 “The newest silicone gels are highly cohesive,” says Dr. Furnas, “so leakage into the [breast] pocket is uncommon.”

 Unfortunately, not much research has been done on the health impact in the unlikely event a silicone breast implant leaks.
 Some refer to the range of reported symptoms as “silicone toxicity,” though the term is controversial.
 Back to top

-While you can expect to pay upward of $6,000 for a set of breast implants, the price varies depending on a number of factors, including the type of implants (silicone tend to be more expensive than saline), experience of the surgeon, where the surgery takes place (office, surgical center), the length of the procedure, and geographic location, among others.
+While you can expect to pay $6,000 or more for breast implants, the price varies depending on several factors, including the type of implants (silicone tend to be more expensive than saline), surgeon's level of experience, where the surgery takes place (office, surgical center), the length of the procedure, and geographic location, among others.

 As with any cosmetic procedure, price should not be the primary factor.
-“Find a plastic surgeon with elite credentials who performs hundreds of breast augmentations each year,” says Los Angeles plastic surgeon Dr. Kenneth B. Hughes.
-“Then look at the plastic surgeon's before and after photos to get a sense of who can deliver the results.”
+“Find a plastic surgeon with elite credentials who performs hundreds of breast augmentations each year,” says Dr. Kenneth B. Hughes, a Los Angeles plastic surgeon, in this Q&A. “Then look at the plastic surgeon's before and after photos to get a sense of who can deliver the results.”
 Back to top

 As with any elective procedure, the most important factor in choosing a doctor is experience.
-While any doctor— and not just plastic surgeons—can legally offer breast implant surgery, you want to look for a board-certified plastic surgeon who performs the procedure frequently and has proven safe results.
-One marker to look for is certification from the American Board of Plastic Surgery.
+While any doctor—not just plastic surgeons—can legally offer breast implant surgery, you want to look for a board-certified plastic surgeon who frequently performs the procedure and has proven safe results.
+Look for certification from the American Board of Plastic Surgery.